 Stop focusing too on the physical and mental pain.
 Remember that your hormones are already imbalanced and they take some time to normalize.
 You will be irritable and moody.
 Understand that the body is on its path to recovery and will take some time.

 Identify the reason – Have you had an earlier miscarriage?
 Were you desperate about having a baby?
-Are you over 35 years?
+Are you over 35 years old?
 Are you freaked out about the unsuccessful pregnancy?
 Whatever it is, be honest with yourself to know what triggered you the most.
 You must understand that you cannot solve the problem until you know the reason.

 When you are dealing with something as big as a miscarriage, you need to vent out your feelings.
 Talk to somebody – be it your friend, family, or a professional.
 It is normal to feel alienated, but don’t shut yourself out, especially from your partner.
 Remember, he too has lost his child.
 Talking about it will help take a little burden off and help you move on better.

 Once you are physically up to it, try and exercise.
-A good workout releases the happy hormones endorphins in the body, can help you deal with stress.
+A good workout releases the happy hormones endorphins in the body, and can help you deal with stress.
 Begin with mild exercises such as walking, and move on to running and other vigorous exercises.
 But be sure that you talk to your doctor before beginning any exercise.

 If you are having a tough time dealing with depression, your doctor may suggest treatment for miscarriage such as: